Recognized as one of Canada's Top 100 Employers (2025) and Greater Toronto's Top Employers (2025):

 Additional highlights | executive coffee chats |

-Dedicated employee resource group | Leaders of Tomorrow employee resource group |
+Dedicated employee resource group | Leaders of Tomorrow employee resource group (partners with the wellness team to provide awareness on mental and physical health through events) |

 Vacation allowance | new employees receive 4.2 weeks of paid vacation after their first year on the job |